(assuming you're staying in south west Cowal)

 The road over the top as it now appears was built in the 1960s, but this has been a mountain pass for much longer than that.
 The name of the farm Bealachandrain just above you is Gaelic bealach an droighne ‘pass of the blackthorn’ (or perhaps ‘of the bramble’), which clearly shows that this was an old routeway before the road was built.

 For much of the next few miles we will be travelling down the east shore of Loch Riddon.
 Continue from Auchenbreck going south.
 Just after Springfield take the right fork, keeping close to the shore.
 On the right you will see Eilean Dearg (‘red island’) about 150m off-shore.
-It is the site of an Iron Age fort, and there was a chapel on it by the twelfth century.
-Later, in the fourteenth century, a fortified residence was built there.
+It is the site of an Iron Age fort, and there was a chapel on it by the 12th century too.
+Later, in the 14th century, a fortified residence was built there.
 It was destroyed in 1685 during the Argyll Rebellion – blown into a pile of rubble by government forces.

 Half a mile further down this tiny loch-side road you will come to Fearnoch farm.
 Up there is an early chapel site, and a well called Tobar a’ Bhaistidh ‘baptism well’.
 You might enjoy a quick trip up there, if you have the time.
 You can leave your bike at the roadside, and be up there on foot in fifteen minutes.
 Try following the first stage of our Fearnoch to Kilfinan pilgrim route in reverse if you’re game.